-With just a few weeks until this holiday, here are a few ideas to get more mothers and their families into your restaurant this Mother's Day.
+On Mother’s Day, 87 million people will eat at a restaurant.
+With less than two weeks left until the holiday, here are a few ideas to get more mothers and their families into your restaurant this Mother's Day.

 Mother's Day Dining Statistics